MiroslavHustak/ElmishWPFprogressBar/README.md

 Disclaimer:

 This F# app was sucessfully used in production.
 However, it serves as a learning app for the author of the code as well.
 Therefore, the code may contain some ostensibly "redundant" or "strange-looking" code.
-The operation of this desktop app was under my supervision, therefore exceptions and validations were coded accordingly.
+The operation of this desktop app was undertaken under my supervision, therefore exceptions and validations were coded accordingly.
 Legacy C# code in the file GoogleSheetsHelper.cs is not mine.